An introduction to best practices for using buyer web personas to create more customer-centric websites

 - Key messages

-The image (doublelclick for a larger example) shows example personas created by design agency cScape for the CIPD for a training directory (used with client permission).
 You can see that the definition of the persona includes both business and personal issues and goals along with key messages or services relevant for this persona.
-Typical of B2B personas the 8 personas developed in this example encompass a range of company sizes, personas and responsibilities within the buying unit.
+Typical of B2B personas the 8 personas developed in this example encompass a range of company sizes, personas, and responsibilities within the buying unit.

 Combining personas with customer scenarios or customer journeys